Alyssa Farah Griffin

 Griffin was press secretary for U.S. Vice President Mike Pence and special assistant to President Donald Trump from October 2017 to September 2019.
-In 2019, she was appointed the youngest press secretary of The Pentagon in history.
+In 2019, she was appointed the youngest press secretary of The Pentagon in history until the appointment of Kingsley Wilson in 2025.
 She served as deputy assistant to the secretary of defense for public affairs and the press secretary for the United States Department of Defense from 2019 to 2020.

 Early life

-Griffin was born on June 15, 1989, in Los Angeles.
+Alyssa Alexandra Farah was born on June 15, 1989, in Los Angeles.
 Her father, Joseph Farah, is a journalist who was executive news editor at the Los Angeles Herald Examiner before moving to Northern California to become editor of The Sacramento Union in 1990.
 He later founded the far-right website WorldNetDaily.
 Griffin describes herself as having been "raised in the right-wing media".

 After graduating from Bella Vista High School in 2007, Griffin earned a bachelor's degree in journalism and public policy from Patrick Henry College.